HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

    - Description: Contains $groups, $fistname, $lastname and email, for users whose group name matches the 2 caracters specified in $showgrp.

 - Output: $groups
-   - Type: String
+   - Type: string
    - Description: Groups that users are part of.
 Stored as varchar(256) in the database

 - Output: $firstname
-   - Type: String
+   - Type: string
    - Description: Firstname.
 Stored as varchar(50) in the database

 - Output: $lastname
-   - Type: String
+   - Type: string
    - Description: Lastname.
 Stored as varchar(50) in the database

 - Output: $email
-   - Type: String
+   - Type: string
    - Description: Email address.
 Stored as varchar(256) in the database

 - Output: $grpmembershp
-   - Type: String
+   - Type: string
    - Description: Contains a list of groups a user is part of

 - Output: $debug
-   - Type: String
+   - Type: string
    - Description: Displays "Failed to get group members!" if the operation failes

 ## Examples of Use
--
+`SELECT user.uid,user.username,user.firstname,user.lastname (...)
+FROM user,user_course WHERE user.uid=user_course.uid and user_course.cid=:cid AND user_course.vers=:vers`

 ### Microservices Used
 - coursesyspw.php